CiscoLives/LTRATO-2001/_sources/tasks/task3/step3.rst.txt

         nano task8_labpyats.py

 #.
-Review the content of **routes** testcase, note that we use the path to routes in RIB from the previous step to get the routing information.
-First we'll get a snapshot of the **routing** feature.
+Review the content of **routes** testcase.
+Note that we use the path to routes in RIB from the previous step to get the routing information.
+First, we'll get a snapshot of the **routing** feature.

     .. code-block:: python
         :emphasize-lines: 9